-Behind the scenes, the synchronisation tool fetches the variables needed for a pipeline and uses this to trigger a
+The synchronisation tool fetches the essential variables needed to recreate the pipeline and uses this to trigger a

-The result from this command is then compared against what is stored in a special branch of the pipeline called the
+The result from this is then compared against what is stored in the

 For this to work in practice, the